 EASTERN AUSTRALIA BIRDING TOUR: DETAILED ITINERARY

-Eastern Australia: Day 1 Our Eastern Australia tour begins early this evening at our Sydney area hotel, where we will stay for two nights.
+Eastern Australia: Day 1 Our Eastern Australia tour begins this evening at our Sydney area hotel, where we will stay for two nights.

 Eastern Australia: Day 2 This morning we will explore some extensive tracts of ‘bush’ to the south of the city.

 Here we will be concentrating on finding the strange Rockwarbler (or Origma), a species restricted to sandstone outcrops in the forest.
 Other species of interest in the eucalypt forest and the heathland include the smart Wonga Pigeon and Beautiful Firetail.
 We also have a first chance of coming across the remarkable Superb Lyrebird, which is not uncommon in the area.